mhaack/mh-site/src/posts/2023-01-08-going-green-installing-a-solar-system-to-produce-our-own-electricity.md

 We had already thought about installing a photovoltaic system and put solar panels on our roof a few times before.

 Summer 2019 was the time to finally implement the project.
-Next to the obvious reasons to save money on our energy bills and having some protection agains rising electricity costs there was another driver for this project: the pool we built in spring 2017 in our backyard.
+Next to the obvious reasons to save money on our energy bills and having some protection against rising electricity costs there was another driver for this project: the pool we built in spring 2017 in our backyard.
 Due to this we have increased power consumption in summer - exactly when the sun is shining.
 The pool pump, which runs for at least 12 hours a day, depending on the temperature, consumes a lot of electricity.
 The warmer it is, the longer the pool pump has to run and the higher the power consumption.

 Based on our estimates from 2019 - with am electricity rate of 0,28 € per kWh and an investment of ~ 22k € - break even was projected for about 12-14 years.
 I will go into more detail in part 2 about our investment calculation.